-This public use data set contains 173,950 prescribed medicine records.
-Each record represents one household reported prescribed medicine that was purchased or obtained during calendar year 1999.
-Of the 173,950 prescribed medicine records, 170,998 records are associated with persons having a positive person level weight (PERWT99F).
+This public use data set contains 339,308 prescribed medicine records.
+Each record represents one household reported prescribed medicine that was purchased during calendar year 2002.
+Of the 339,308 prescribed medicine records, 332,322 records are associated with persons having a positive person-level weight (PERWT02F).
 The persons represented on this file had to meet either criterion a or b below:

-- a) Be classified as a key inscope person who responded for his or her entire period of 1999 eligibility (i.e., persons with a positive 1999 full-year person level sampling weight (PERWT99F > 0)), or - b) Be classified as either an eligible non-key person or an eligible out-of-scope person who responded for his or her entire period of 1999 eligibility, and belonged to a family (i.e., all persons with the same value for a particular FAMID variable) in which all eligible family members responded for their entire period of 1999 eligibility, and at least one family member has a positive 1999 full-year person weight (i.e., eligible non-key or eligible out-of-scope persons who are members of a family, all of whose members have a positive 1999 full-year MEPS family level weight (FAMWT99F >0)).
+- a) Be classified as a key inscope person who responded for his or her entire period of 2002 eligibility (i.e., persons with a positive 2002 full-year person-level sampling weight (PERWT02F > 0)), or - b) Be classified as either an eligible non-key person or an eligible out-of-scope person who responded for his or her entire period of 2002 eligibility, and belonged to a family (i.e., all persons with the same value for a particular FAMID variable) in which all eligible family members responded for their entire period of 2002 eligibility, and at least one family member has a positive 2002 full-year person weight (i.e., eligible non-key or eligible out-of-scope persons who are members of a family, all of whose members have a positive 2002 full-year MEPS family-level weight (FAMWT02F >0)).

 Please refer to Attachment 1 for definitions of key, non-key, inscope and eligible.
-Persons with no prescribed medicine use for 1999 are not included on this file (but are represented on MEPS person level files).
-A codebook for the data file is provided (in file H33ACB.PDF).
+Persons with no prescribed medicine use for 2002 are not included on this file (but are represented on MEPS person-level files).
+A codebook for the data file is provided (in file H67ACB.PDF).

 This file includes prescribed medicine records for all household survey respondents who resided in eligible responding households and reported at least one prescribed medicine.
-Only prescribed medicines that were purchased or otherwise obtained in calendar year 1999 are represented on this file.
-This file includes prescribed medicines identified in the Prescribed Medicines section of the HC survey instrument, as well as those prescribed medicines identified in association with medical events.
+Only prescribed medicines that were purchased in calendar year 2002 are represented on this file.
+This file includes prescribed medicines identified in the Prescribed Medicines section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
 Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
 Some household respondents may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
 Other household respondents may have reported no acquisitions of prescribed medicines and thus will have no records on this file.

 When diabetic supplies, such as syringes and insulin, were mentioned in the Other Medical Equipment section of the MEPS HC, the interviewer was directed to collect information on these items in the Prescription Medicines section of the MEPS questionnaire.
-For these types of events that occurred in Panel 4, Round 3, the respondent was asked the questions in the Charge and Payment section of the HC.
+The respondent was also asked the questions in the Charge and Payment section of the HC.
 To the extent that these items are purchased without a prescription, they represent a non-prescription addition to the MEPS prescription drug expenditure and utilization data.
-Although these items may be purchased without a prescription, a prescription purchase may be required to obtain third party payments.
+Although these items may be purchased without a prescription purchase may be required to obtain third party payments.
 Analysts are free to code and define diabetic supply/equipment and insulin events utilizing their own coding mechanism.
 If desired, this would enable analysts to subset the Prescribed Medicines file to exclude these types of events.